mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/preferences.en.md

 // Create a preference object
 $preference = new MercadoPago\Preference();

-// Creates an item in preference
+// Create an item in the preference
 $item = new MercadoPago\Item();
 $item->title = 'My product';
 $item->quantity = 1;